Tithand/Playermapper/README.md

 </ul>
 </font>
 <br>
-<b>Please do NOT fill out a github issue saying that a feature is broken without checking this list first!</b>
+> Please do NOT fill out a github issue saying that a feature is broken without checking this list first!

 <br>
 <br>
 <b>Maps:</b>